aquavitae/parrot/README.md

 * Tweets are processed in the order they are found in the input file, and this is assumed to be the order in which they are posted.

+* Fatal exceptions (e.g. invalid filenames) are reflected by an unhandled python error.
+This is assumed to be informative enough to show the problem.